-- (1) If the Delivery Period Termination Date is not a Regular Distribution Date, the LTV applicable to the Delivery Period Termination Date is the LTV for the next preceding Regular Distribution Date. - The initial average life of the Series A-1, B and C Equipment Notes for any Aircraft shall not extend beyond 14.75 years, 12.0 years and 8.0 years, respectively, from the Issuance Date. - As of the Delivery Period Termination Date, the average life of the Class A-1 Certificates, the Class B Certificates and the Class C Certificates shall not be more than 12.7 years, 10.0 years and 5.1 years, respectively, from the Issuance Date (computed without regard to the acceleration of any Equipment Notes and after giving effect to any special distribution on the Certificates thereafter required in respect of unused Deposits). - The final expected distribution date of each Class of Certificates shall be no later than as set forth on the cover page of this Prospectus Supplement. - The final maturity date of the Series A-2 Equipment Notes shall be October 2, 2010, and there shall be no scheduled amortization of such Equipment Notes. - The original aggregate principal amount of all of the Equipment Notes of each Series shall not exceed the original aggregate face amount of the Certificates issued by the corresponding Trust. - As of the Delivery Period Termination Date (assuming Equipment Notes are acquired by the Trusts for all of the Aircraft), the aggregate principal amount of the Series A-2 Equipment Notes shall equal the original face amount of the Class A-2 Certificates. - The interest rate applicable to each Series of Equipment Notes must be equal to the rate applicable to the Certificates issued by the corresponding Trust.

-- The payment dates for the Equipment Notes and basic rent under the Leases must be April 2 and October 2. - Basic rent, stipulated loss values and termination values under the Leases must be sufficient to pay amounts due with respect to the related Equipment Notes. - The amounts payable under the all-risk aircraft hull insurance maintained with respect to each Aircraft must be sufficient to pay the applicable stipulated loss value, subject to certain rights of self-insurance. - (a) The past due rate in the Indentures and the Leases, (b) the Make-Whole Premium payable under the Indentures, (c) the provisions relating to the redemption and purchase of Equipment Notes in the Indentures, (d) the minimum liability insurance amount on Aircraft in the Leases, (e) the interest rate payable with respect to stipulated loss value in the Leases, and (f) the indemnification of the Loan Trustees, Subordination Agent, Liquidity Provider, Trustees, Escrow Agents and registered holders of the Equipment Notes (in such capacity, the "Note Holders") with respect to certain taxes and expenses, in each case shall be provided as set forth in the forms of Participation Agreements, Lease and Indentures attached as exhibits to the Note Purchase Agreement (collectively, the "Aircraft Operative Agreements").
+- The initial average life of the Series A-1, B and C Equipment Notes for any Aircraft shall not extend beyond 14.75 years, 12.0 years and 8.5 years, respectively, from the Issuance Date. - As of the Delivery Period Termination Date, the average life of the Class A-1 Certificates, the Class B Certificates and the Class C Certificates shall not be more than 12.7 years, 10.0 years and 7.0 years, respectively, from the Issuance Date (computed without regard to the acceleration of any Equipment Notes and after giving effect to any special distribution on the Certificates thereafter required in respect of unused Deposits). - The final expected distribution date of each Class of Certificates shall be no later than as set forth on the cover page of this Prospectus Supplement. - The final maturity date of the Series A-2 Equipment Notes shall be October 2, 2010, and there shall be no scheduled amortization of such Equipment Notes. - The original aggregate principal amount of all of the Equipment Notes of each Series shall not exceed the original aggregate face amount of the Certificates issued by the corresponding Trust. - As of the Delivery Period Termination Date (assuming Equipment Notes are acquired by the Trusts for all of the Aircraft), the aggregate principal amount of the Series A-2 Equipment Notes shall equal the original face amount of the Class A-2 Certificates. - The interest rate applicable to each Series of Equipment Notes must be equal to the rate applicable to the Certificates issued by the corresponding Trust. - The payment dates for the Equipment Notes and basic rent under the Leases must be April 2 and October 2. - Basic rent, stipulated loss values and termination values under the Leases must be sufficient to pay amounts due with respect to the related Equipment Notes. - The amounts payable under the all-risk aircraft hull insurance maintained with respect to each Aircraft must be sufficient to pay the applicable stipulated loss value, subject to certain rights of self-insurance. - (a) The past due rate in the Indentures and the Leases, (b) the Make-Whole Premium payable under the Indentures, (c) the provisions relating to the redemption and purchase of Equipment Notes in the Indentures, (d) the minimum liability insurance amount on Aircraft in the Leases, (e) the interest rate payable with respect to stipulated loss value in the Leases, and (f) the indemnification of the Loan Trustees, Subordination Agent, Liquidity Provider, Trustees, Escrow Agents and registered holders of the Equipment Notes (in such capacity, the "Note Holders") with respect to certain taxes and expenses, in each case shall be provided as set forth in the forms of Participation Agreements, Lease and Indentures attached as exhibits to the Note Purchase Agreement (collectively, the "Aircraft Operative Agreements").